Senegal Stripped of AFCON 2025 Title: Could CAS Be the Next Stop?

 Zealand also commented:

-''You either apply this ruling immediately or apply penalties towards federations going forward At this point this is just rewriting history after the whole celebration has stopped.''
+''You either apply this ruling immediately or apply penalties towards federations going forward.
+At this point this is just rewriting history after the whole celebration has stopped.''

-Why CAF stripped Senegal of 2025 AFCON
+Why CAF stripped Senegal of AFCON title

 The key provisions are in Articles 82 and 84 of the official 2025 AFCON regulations, which outline forfeitures and disciplinary measures.